jan-tosovsky-cz/deepl-document-translator/README.md

 # deepl-document-translator

-The purpose of this project is to demonstrate the issue with accessing the DeepL document translation endpoint using a default JDK HttpClient.
-While the request is constructed correctly, the transferred file is reported to be invalid.
+The purpose of this project was to demonstrate the issue with accessing the DeepL document translation endpoint using a default JDK HttpClient.
+While the request was constructed correctly, the transferred file was reported to be invalid.

+The root cause was an invalid multipart/form-data boundary string that exceeded the maximum length per spec.
+While some servers can handle this, DeepL is strict.
+The boundary string length was reduced and now it works fine.

 ## Test procedure